kids activities

 There are lots of opportunities for budding bird lovers to get involved with plenty of hands-on activities here at Birdland Park and Gardens.

-You’ll have the chance to become a perch for a parrot or a landing pad for an owl at one of our entertaining Keeper Talks.
 Our friendly keepers will be on hand to answer all of the questions inquisitive minds might have, some of which parents aren’t able to answer themselves.
 Find out why flamingos feathers are pink to how penguins make friends whilst here at Birdland.

 Birdland boasts a beautiful natural setting of woodland, river and gardens that are inhabited by over 500 birds; including 140 different species such as vibrant flamingos, pelicans, colourful parrots, laughing kookaburras and magical owls displayed in over 50 aviaries.